To read part #1, click here

 Jamilah spoke to the bike thief.
 “If we let you stand, you promise not to run?”

-The Indian glared at her sullenly and made no answer.
+The big man glared sullenly and made no answer.

 “Let him stand,” she said.